domdecanio/montecarlo/README.md

 Synopsis
 ============
 This section contains code demonstrating how each class in this package is used.
+More code examples can be found in the file montecarlo_demo.ipynb located in the repository for this package.

 Installing montecarlo
 ---------------------